The Dark Knight: Home media

 The Dark Knight was released on DVD and Blu-ray in December 2008.
 The release has a slipcover box-art that revealed a "Jokerized" version underneath, and contains featurettes on Batman's equipment, the psychology used in the film, six episodes of the fictional news program Gotham Tonight, and a gallery of concept art, posters, and Joker cards.
 The Blu-ray disc version additionally offers interactive elements describing the production of some scenes.
 (Note: Attributed to multiple references:) A separate, limited-edition Blu-ray disc set came with a Batpod figurine.
 The Dark Knight sold 3 million copies across both formats on its launch day in the U.S., Canada, and the UK; Blu-ray discs comprised about 25–30% of the sales—around 600,000 units.
 The film was released at the beginning of the Blu-ray disc format; it was considered a success, breaking Iron Mans record of 250,000 units sold and indicating the format was growing in popularity.
 (Note: Attributed to multiple references:) In 2011, it also became the first major-studio film to be released for rent via digital distribution on Facebook.
-A 4K resolution remaster, which was overseen by Christopher, was released in December 2017 as a set containing a 4K Ultra HD Blu-ray, Blu-ray disc, and digital download, as well as special features from earlier releases.
+A 4K resolution remaster, which was overseen by Nolan, was released in December 2017 as a set containing a 4K Ultra HD Blu-ray, Blu-ray disc, and digital download, as well as special features from earlier releases.